To show the employer that you've come prepared and are interested in the job make sure you have some questions to ask at

 Try to come up with at least four or five questions to ask the interviewer.
 That way, if one or two of them are answered during the earlier discussion, you have backups in place.

 Avoid asking questions that focus too much on what the organisation can do for you.
 Save questions about salary and holiday allowance for when you've got a job offer.
 Also, stay away from questions that require a yes or no answer, as you're likely to find this information on the company's website.

 While it's ok to ask your interviewer to clarify certain points, avoid asking about anything that has previously been covered.
 You don't want them to think that you haven't been paying attention.
-If you need a little inspiration here are some good questions to ask at an interview…
+If you need some inspiration here are some good questions to ask at an interview…

 The answer will give you an idea of what the employer's expectations are, so if you're offered the job there should be no surprises when you start.